johndavid9992/tetris_js_2013/README.md

-Tetris coded with JavaScript coded in 2013
+Tetris coded with JavaScript in 2013